surfaceUsed/cinema-room-manager/README.md

 # cinema-room-manager
 Simple CML-application to manage a cinema.

-Hyperskill project (Introduction to Java).
+Hyperskill project "Cinema room manager" (Introduction to Java).
 Stage 5/5.

 The user is asked to create a cinema with x-amounts of rows and seats in each row.
 If the total number of seats in the cinema are < 60 then the ticket price is 10$.